 select * from student_record_not_refined;

-Alternatively, you can use the INSERT statement with the OVERWRITE command to insert unique records directly into the student record table.
-This method eliminates the need for creating an intermediate table and swapping data.
+Alternatively, you can use the Snowflake INSERT statement with the Snowflake OVERWRITE command to insert unique records directly into the student record table, which eliminates the need for creating an intermediate table and swapping data.
 The existing data in the table will be truncated before inserting the unique records.

 Let’s first test our table has un-refined data or not.
 To do so, just select all from our unrefined table.